-Jerry C. Shirley

-Lt Col USMC (Ret.)

-Email: jshirley43@aol.com \\\Ed note: This was forwarded to Historical Foundation for disposition.
+Jerry C. Shirley Lt Col USMC (Ret.)
+Email: jshirley43@aol.com Ed note: This was forwarded to Historical Foundation for disposition.
 This came from our webmaster, Greg Martin:

 I started feeling guilty and ashamed of my involvement in Vietnam, but my wife and children told me to write back to you.
 So here goes: I was sent to Nam in 1969 from Camp Pendleton.
 I arrived in Da Nang and was sent to Alfa Co, 3rd.
 Tanks at Dong Ha - Quang Tri.
-After five months of missions, road patrols, convoys and so on, we were ordered to join the rest of the company for a operation that was to leave Con Thien and head west to Uncle Ho's Trail to see if we could catch and report the NVA coming south for Tet.
-After three days we finally got out of a mined area and we set up for the night.
-At about 2100 the \$hit hit the fan.
+After five months of missions, road patrols, convoys and so on, we were ordered to join the rest of the company for a operation that was to leave Con Thien and head My name is Walter Clanton.
+I was with Alpha Co, 1st Tanks west to Uncle Ho's Trail to see if we could catch and report the NVA coming south for Tet.
+After three days we finally got out of from 1964 thru 1967.
+I was in Chui Lai from 1965 thru October a mined area and we set up for the night.
+At about 2100 the \$hit of 1966.
+My tank ran over a land mine and I am now looking hit the fan.
 I was hit and Sgt.
-"Tree" Grady & Brown helped me get up the hill just before our position was over run.
-At 0430 or so I was medevaced to the hospital ship "Repose" and then down to Da Nang, to Guam and then home.
-When I asked about my crew and what happened to them, I was told they were all KIA.
-I have in some way felt that because of me they could have made it out too.
-If any of the FMF Marines and Alfa Co, 3rd.
+"Tree" Grady & Brown helped me for anyone...such as the Lt of 2nd Plt that we were on loan to... get up the hill just before our position was over run.
+At 0430 or or anyone who was on the tank or witnessed the incident.
+There so I was medevaced to the hospital ship "Repose" and then down are two names that I recall but I have no addresses: Sgt A.E. to Da Nang, to Guam and then home.
+When I asked about Johnson from Philly and Cpl Hall from the Mid West.
+I need my crew and what happened to them, I was told they were all this information for a VA claim.
+Anyone who was there and KIA.
+I have in some way felt that because of me they could have that can verify this information please call me @714-545-3784 made it out too.
+If any of the FMF Marines and Alfa Co, 3rd. or 714-425-6796.
 Tank Battalion tankers remember Alfa-23, maybe they can help me get more information.
-Please feel free to contact my email address: gayley9870@gmail Semper Fi Pvt David C. Turner PS.
-I have "Wyoming" tattooed on my right bicep From the Sgt Grit's newsletter:
+Please feel free to contact my email Walter Clanton address: gayley9870@gmail Santa Ana, CA Editor's note: Walter has been invited to join the VTA but has Semper Fi Pvt David C. Turner not yet responded to our request.
+PS.
+I have "Wyoming" tattooed on my right bicep.

+From the Sgt Grit's newsletter: